Bath

 Five Things to See on a Tour of Roman Bath

 Aquae Sulis wasn’t just a place where people came to relax.
-During your Roman Bath tour, brush up on a different side of the city’s history at the Museum of Bath at Work, which tells the story of the city through the people that built it and made it run.
+During your Roman Bath tour, brush up on a different side of the city’s history at the Museum of Bath at Work.
+The museum tells the story of the town through the people who built it and made it run.
 Beginning 2,000 years ago, the museum’s exhibits show how ancient Aquae Sulians earned a living.

 Discover Britain’s Roman heritage and UNESCO-grade landmarks during our Stonehenge and Bath tour.